Installation

 If you're using no framework or framework different than Symfony or Laravel, then you may use Ecotone Lite to bootstrap Ecotone.

-In order to start, you need have to composer.json with PSR-4 or PSR-0 autoload setup.
+In order to start, you need to have a composer.json with PSR-4 or PSR-0 autoload setup.

 With Custom Dependency Container